ReGround: Improving Textual and Spatial Grounding at No Cost

 Qualitative Comparisons

-ReGround (last column) resolves the issue of description omission while accurately reflecting the bounding box information.
+ReGround (last column) resolves the issue of description omission in GLIGEN [1], while accurately reflecting the input bounding boxes.

 header